vonovak/react-native-add-calendar-event/README.md

 | url        | String           | iOS only  |
 | notes           | String           | The notes (iOS) or description (Android) associated with the event. |

+More options can be easily added, PRs are welcome!

 ### Manual installation